reproducible-reporting/stepup-core/docs/getting_started/distributed_plans.md

 ```

-## Practical considerations
+## Practical Considerations

-- The main benefit of multiple plan.py files is to improve the logical structure of your project.
+- The main benefit of having multiple `plan.py` files
+  is to improve the logical structure of your project.
   It may also be helpful when a part of your `plan.py` is computationally demanding, in which
-  case it can be factored out such that it does not slow down the rest of the build.
+  case it can be factored out so that it does not slow down the rest of the build.
   However, ideally, the `plan.py` scripts execute quickly, leaving the hard work to other steps.
-- When there are multiple `plan.py`, keep in mind that their order of execution cannot be relied upon.
+- When there are multiple `plan.py` files,
+  keep in mind that their order of execution cannot be relied upon.
-  In general, they are executed in parallel.
+  They are executed in parallel, and their relative starting times depend
+  on factors unknown a priori, such as system load and number of workers.